dqops/dqo/docs/dqo-concepts/working-with-yaml-files/working-with-yaml-files.md

 Defining data quality checks in the YAML files allows checks definitions to be stored in a source code repository and versioned along with any other pipeline code or machine learning code.

-Below is an example of the YAML file showing sample configuration of an advanced profiling column data quality check nulls_percent.
+Below is an example of the YAML file showing sample configuration of a profiling column data quality check nulls_percent.

 ``` yaml hl_lines="15-25"
 # yaml-language-server: $schema=https://cloud.dqo.ai/dqo-yaml-schema/TableYaml-schema.json